 It did not take long for Colonel Lewis to make himself known and then lead the two boys to the rear of the house where the Viscount had his main office.
 Thomas and Carmelo were quickly admitted to the office where they saw the Viscount attending to the business of war.
 After giving a smart salute the two boys were shown to hard backed chairs in front of the wide desk.
 The Viscount looked up and then gave the faintest of smiles at the arrival of his special young Officers.

 "Well Captain Marking, it's good to see you are still in one piece and you have made it back to us.
 You are just in time to make the French lives miserable.
-Mister Sharpe has been giving the French a very hard time and I hope you can continue along that same vein.
+Mister Grey has been giving the French a very hard time and I hope you can continue along that same vein.
 How long will it take you to get your new forces to Vimeiro and then into action?"

 "I have yet to find enough wagons for my supplies My Lord but I think we can make it in a week."

 "See Colonel Lewis, he will requisition any wagons you may need.
 Now the next thing, you have under your command over five hundred men and drummers, you will need more Officers to carry the load for you.
 Who do you have of Officer rank now?"

 "Apart from myself My Lord, there is Lieutenant Grey and Lieutenant Colosio."

 "Then you are going to need more Officers.
 I have one that can join your force but he has little or no experience.
 You will have to take him in hand.
 He has previously held higher rank but is now a Lieutenant and needs a lot more time in battle, but he is all I can spare.
 You have your orders to promote those you want to, so make use of it when you get back to Vimeiro.
 I would suggest you make a Lieutenant for each Company as well as a Sergeant and a couple of Corporals so with eight platoons you will need to enlarge your Officer and NCO Corps."